-If users have been asked to scan their face for identity verification during onboarding, why can’t they do the same for future logins and transactions?
+If users have been asked to scan their face for identity verification during onboarding, why can’t they do the same for future transactions and biometric login?
 We launched Biometric Authentication (Passbase Authentication) to bring the same face scan convenience that smartphone users enjoy to unlock their phones for online businesses and services.

 Consumers are becoming more accustomed to face and fingerprint scans to unlock their smartphones and authorize transactions.
-While many online businesses now require facial scans for identity verification during user onboarding, they have yet to unlock the potential of Biometric Authentication.
+While many online businesses now require facial scans for identity verification during user onboarding or biometrics to verify users, they have yet to unlock the key potentials of Biometric Authentication.
 If a customer has proven their identity once with a selfie and document verification, then why can they not use a selfie again to do authentication?

 With Passbase Authentication, companies can create a convenient and secure way for customers to access their accounts, without the risk of using text-based passwords and inconvenience of added security measures such as OTPs.
 Product teams can also use Passbase Authentication to seamlessly build Customer Due Diligence (CDD) into their user flow for AML regulatory compliance and reporting requirements.
 Passbase Authentication not only helps businesses with identity verification, but to secure their transactions and build trust with their users.

-Reduce fraud by letting your end users authenticate in your product again
+Reduce fraud by using biometrics to verify users on your product again

-If you enable Passbase Authentication, your end users will have a secure way to login and authorize transactions, such as transfers or checkouts, without passwords and OTPs.
+If you enable Passbase Authentication, your end users will have a secure way for biometric login and to authorize transactions, such as transfers or checkouts, without passwords and OTPs.

 A user who enters an email address that has already been verified and approved will automatically enter the Passbase Authentication flow, which only asks users for the required information.
 This means that returning users will be able to skip the start screen, Terms & Conditions, and instructions to immediately take a selfie video.
 When the face in the video matches the face in the records, and they do not need additional identity verification documents, they will be authenticated and able to access their account or perform their transactions.